 Step 4: Once you have passed through immigration and have been stamped into the country you will be wondering where to go next – it is not well signposted.
 But basically, turn right and head down the escalator.

 Step 5: Once you have reached the bottom of the escalator and had your hand luggage scanned, be prepared for a long wait for your luggage.
-Don’t forget to check which belt your luggage is arriving on – but don’t be surprised if there is only one belt working or you luggage appear on a totally different belt!
+Don’t forget to check which belt your luggage is arriving on – but don’t be surprised if there is only one belt working or your luggage appears on a totally different belt!

 TIA is mainly a non-automated airport – your luggage is being unloaded by hand.
 So it may take longer than usual for it to arrive on the belt.
 Have patience!
 Sometimes, it can take up to 2 hours.

-In case you luggage does not arrive, check all the belts and the floor space around them (it might have been off-loaded).
+In case your luggage does not arrive, check all the belts and the floor space around them (it might have been off-loaded).
 If it is still missing, find the representative from your airline.

 Change a little money into rupees or use the ATM machine in the airport (before going through immigration or after collecting your luggage).
 If you are not able to change money, take the pre-paid airport taxi which may accept foreign currency.